Adventurers Diary

 Cost: $15 per night

-Max nights stay: 1 night, but if you ask they might allow a second night, no more.
+Max nights stay: 1 night, if you ask they may allow a second night, no more.

 Toilets: No